kazurayam/DrivingAWSCloudFormationWithGradleViaAWSCLI/README.md

 I want to express my appreciations and respects to the developers of the Gradle AWS Plugin [jp.classmethod.aws](https://github.com/classmethod/gradle-aws-plugin).
-However I would note that small Gradle plugin projects for managing AWS resources may fail keeping pace with the rapid and continuous development of AWS services.
+However the plugin is already outdated and probally will not be maintained any longer.

 On the contrary, AWS CLI and AWS CloudFormation --- these are the primary products which AWS is committed to continue full support.